-Categories: The following 9 categories are eligible for plaque’s or certificates as detailed in the Awards section of the rules.
+Categories: The following nine categories are eligible for plaques or certificates as detailed in the Awards section of the rules.

-Single Operator QRP (max.
-5 watt output) All Bands & Single Band ** – QRP Canada
+- Single Operator QRP (max.
+5 watt output) All Bands & Single Band ** – Radioworld

-Single Operator All Bands CW only, any authorized power – Maritime Contest Club
+- Single Operator All Bands CW only, any authorized power – Gary Bartlett VE1RGB Memorial by the Maritime Contest Club

 For the Canada Winter Contest a special trophy is awarded for the highest Single Operator (no power classification) Foreign Entrant – Russ Coleston VK4XA Memorial by Alan Goodacre, VE3HX.